 - follow a plant-based diet, including lots of wholegrains, fruit and vegetables

 - limit fast food and processed foods, including those high in fats, sugars and salt

 - limit alcohol consumption – no more than 14 units of alcohol in an average week (but your medical team may advise you to not drink alcohol at all due to your medication)

 - avoid supplements – it’s better to get the vitamins and minerals you need naturally from your diet, and supplements should only be taken when recommended by your doctor.

-You can find more information on the World Cancer Research Fund’s website.
+You can find more information about these recommendations on the World Cancer Research Fund website.